Sundowners Syndrome: Facts, Misconceptions, & Tips for Care

 - Problems with digestion

 What is sundown syndrome caused by when a person displaying the behavior hasn't been diagnosed with dementia?
 Aside from the factors already listed, here's one scenario: In hospitals, nurses often perceive some of their patients as having sundowners syndrome after surgery.
 There may be a couple of explanations for this.
 First, anesthesia can cause temporary symptoms of cognitive decline, according to a Scientific American article.
-In some patients who are at higher risk for dementia, anesthesia may also help bring on permanent cognitive decline that hasn't been diagnosed yet.
+In some patients at higher risk for dementia, anesthesia may also help bring on a permanent cognitive decline that hasn't been diagnosed yet.
 Second, surgeries are often traumatic experiences.
 Between pain, inflammation, medications, sleep disruptions, boredom, immobility, and a completely unfamiliar (and often chaotic) environment, the whole experience can be very disorienting.

 In addition to observing sundowners syndrome in hospital patients, some people have contemplated a potential link between sundowners syndrome and alcoholism.
 After all, heavy drinkers can develop alcohol-related dementia due to a poor diet that leads to a deficiency in thiamine (vitamin B1).
 And according to an article in The British Journal of Psychiatry, some researchers have determined that chronic heavy drinking might play a contributing role in up to 24 percent of dementia cases.

 Care and Treatment